aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/objects/convert-sphere-mesh-triangle-memory-layout/_index.md

 ### Q: Can I use Aspose.3D for .NET with other .NET frameworks?
 A: Yes, Aspose.3D for .NET is compatible with various .NET frameworks.
 ### Q: Where can I find detailed documentation for Aspose.3D for .NET?
-A: Refer to the [official Aspose.3D for .NET documentation](https://reference.aspose.com/3d/net/) for in-depth information.
+A: Refer to the [Aspose.3D for .NET documentation](https://reference.aspose.com/3d/net/) for in-depth information.
 ### Q: How can I get a temporary license for Aspose.3D for .NET?
 A: Visit [this link](https://purchase.aspose.com/temporary-license/) to obtain a temporary license.
 ### Q: Are there any sample projects available for Aspose.3D for .NET?